archerydwd/blog/README.md

 The above form submits the comment’s id and article_id values.
 Which are needed to delete the comment and redirect back to show this article again.

-We need to insert the following into: src/controller/blog_comments_controller.erl:
+We need to insert the following into: src/controller/cb_blog_comments_controller.erl:

 ```
 ...
 delete('GET', [CommentId]) ->
   Comment = boss_db:find(CommentId),
   ArticleId = Comment:article_id(),
   boss_db:delete(CommentId),
-  {redirect, [
-    {controller, "article"},
-    {action, "show"},
-    {article_id, ArticleId}
-  ]}.
+  {redirect, [{controller, "article"},{action, "show"},{article_id, ArticleId}]}.
 ```

 In this, we are getting the comment by using the comment id.
 Then we are getting the article id from the comment, deleting the comment and then redirecting to the show action.

 So that's all there is to deleting comments, go to: http://localhost:8001/articles/index and select an article, add a few comments and then try to delete some of them.